-Founded in 2004, Blackstar Amplification is the result of a group of ex-Marshall employees (with a huge amount of experience) meeting in a UK pub and deciding that their should be more innovation in amplification.
+Founded in 2004, Blackstar Amplification is the result of a group of ex-Marshall employees (with a huge amount of experience) meeting in a UK pub and deciding that there should be more innovation in amplification.
 For 2 and a half years they painstakingly researched and developed the vision they had for innovative amplifiers and pedals, much of it done from a shed in Northamptonshire.

-2007 saw the launch of Blackstar’s first products and it didn’t take long before grew in popularity.
+2007 saw the launch of Blackstar’s first products and it didn’t take long before they grew in popularity.
 Since then they have had an incredibly quick rise to becoming one of the leading amplifier brands in the world.

 You now see Blackstar amps on the biggest stages played by the most famous musicians as well as in stores alongside the likes of Fender and Marshall and in many aspiring guitarists bedrooms.